 Google PageSpeed Insights tool is the best tool for recognizing such elements.
 Let’s see the test results of a website.

-What some users do, they fix the opportunity but leave the results of the diagnostic.
-These results are significant to understand the actual cause, as the cause of delay for the content.
-In the above result chaining, critical requests are blocking the content from loading.
+What some users do, is they fix the opportunity but leave the diagnostic results.
+These results are significant to understand the actual cause, as the cause of delay in the content.
+In the above result chaining, critical requests block the content from loading.